patrickw42/emopers/README.md

 We recommend that users have Chrome set as their default web browser but this is not required.

-Click on Emoper's.Bat to start the application
+Click on Emoper's.bat to start the application